Homocysteine-lowering interventions for preventing cardiovascular events

 - Publication Status: New search for studies and content updated (no change to conclusions)

-Cardiovascular disease (including coronary artery disease, stroke and congestive heart failure), is a leading cause of death worldwide.
+Cardiovascular disease, which includes coronary artery disease, stroke and congestive heart failure, is a leading cause of death worldwide.
 Homocysteine is an amino acid with biological functions in methionine metabolism.
-A postulated risk factor is elevated circulating total homocysteine levels, which are associated with cardiovascular events.
-This is an update of a review previously published in 2009.
+A postulated risk factor is an elevated circulating total homocysteine level, which is associated with cardiovascular events.
+The impact of homocysteine-lowering interventions, given to patients in the form of vitamins B6, B9 or B12 supplements, on cardiovascular events.
+This is an update of a review previously published in 2009 and 2013.

-We searched The Cochrane Central Register of Controlled Trials (CENTRAL) on The Cochrane Library (2012, Issue 2), MEDLINE (1950 to Feb week 2 2012), EMBASE (1980 to 2012 week 07), and LILACS (1986 to February 2012).
-We also searched ISI Web of Science (1970 to February 2012).
+We searched the Cochrane Central Register of Controlled Trials (CENTRAL 2014, Issue 1), MEDLINE (1950 to January week 5 2014), EMBASE (1980 to 2014 week 6) and LILACS (1986 to February 2014).
+We also searched Web of Science (1970 to 7 February 2014).
 We handsearched the reference lists of included papers.
 We also contacted researchers in the field.
 There was no language restriction in the search.

 We included randomised controlled trials assessing the effects of homocysteine-lowering interventions for preventing cardiovascular events with a follow-up period of one year or longer.
 We considered myocardial infarction and stroke as the primary outcomes.
 We excluded studies in patients with end-stage renal disease.